 Some important information to bear in mind about a number of the embryo(s) and IVF include:

 - IVF success rates with 1 or 2 embryos transferred are between 32.4% – 47.1%

 - Without boosting the overall pregnancy rate, the transfer of three healthy embryos causes a high proportion of triplet pregnancies.

 - 8 follicles count is a good number and increases the likelihood of success for ovarian stimulation and IVF.

 - With 9 eggs retrieved, the optimal pregnancy and success rate of IVF increases to 34.8%

 - 9 follicles count is a good number and increases the likelihood of ovarian stimulation and IVF success.

 The Implantation Day Can Affect Ivf Success Rate

 Implantation is when the embryo implants and attaches itself to the uterus lining, signifying the beginning of pregnancy.
-Bear in mind that the day of embryo or blastocyst transfer can affect IVF success rates; here’s how:
+Bear in mind that the day of embryo or blastocyst transfer can affect success rates of IVF; here’s how:

 - 3-day embryos are at the cleavage stage and contain approximately 4-8 cells.